navjotsingh1906/Induction-program-/README.md

 day 1 (30july 2025)

-project is on induction program what we did on 1 day 8.30 to 9.30 - shabad kirtan in guruduwara after shabad kirtan,tea was arranged with snacks
+project is on induction program what we did on 1 day, 8.30 to 9.30 - shabad kirtan in guruduwara after shabad kirtan,tea was arranged with snacks
 At 10 am everybody reach outside the auditorium  to register for induction program  and to collect their welcome kit